RECRUIT

 This ability is also essential when planning experiments.
 For example, “conduct the experiment under the conditions that have been divided into cases without omissions”.
 Papers must of course be written logically.
 If you submit your paper to a journal article, you will need to respond logically to the points raised by the reviewers.

-Ability to formulate unfamiliar problems
+Ability to formulate unsolved problems

 Research is the process of producing a certain objective solution to a problem for which it is not even known whether there is an answer in the first place.
 In the real world, unlike studying for an exam, no amount of solving problems for which the correct answer has been given will produce new value.
 Learning methodologies to tackle problems for which the answers are not known is what we should learn through research.